KTH Royal Institute of Technology: KTH Great Prize

 The recipient of the award must also be a Swedish citizen.
 Usually, the prize is awarded to a single prize winner, but it has happened that two or three prize winners have shared the prize.
 The list of recipients is at KTH:s stora pris.

-Internationalization
+International links

 KTH has been awarded the title "European University" by the European Commission.
-Together with 6 other European technical universities, KTH has formed the alliance UNITE!
+Together with six other European technical universities, KTH has formed the alliance UNITE!
 (University Network for Innovation, Technology and Engineering).
 The aim of the network is to create a trans-European campus, to introduce trans-European curricula, to promote scientific cooperation between the members and to strengthen knowledge transfer between the countries.
 The alliance includes the Technische Universität Darmstadt, Aalto University, KTH, the Polytechnic University of Turin, the Polytechnic University of Catalonia and the University of Lisbon.